To Uplift Industry, Tourists Destinations To Be Developed On Egyptian Pattern, Says Zulfi Bukhari - UrduPoint

 - Home

-- 'To uplift industry, tourists destinations to be developed on Egyptian pattern', says Zulfi Bukhari ..
+- 'To uplift industry, tourists' destinations to be developed on Egyptian pattern', says Zulfi Bukhar ..

 "The plan after its materialization would have significant impact to attract foreign tourists and also add its share in Gross Domestic Product (GDP) of the country," Chairman National Tourism Coordination board (NTCB), Sayed Zulfikar Abbas Bukhari told APP.